offlinezer0/Quillan-v4.2-repo/README.md

 ### Versatility Across Domains
-ACE isn’t just a tool for one niche—it’s making waves in gaming, research, education, security, creative writing, and even parenting.
+Quillan isn’t just a tool for one niche—it’s making waves in gaming, research, education, security, creative writing, and even parenting.
 The range of use cases shows its adaptability and depth.

 ### Ethical and Safe by Design